ayushmahadik8/IPL-Data-Analysis-using-SQL/README.md

 # IPL-Data-Analysis-using-SQL 🏏
  Project Overview

 This project is an IPL Data Analysis using SQL, where we explore various aspects of IPL matches, player performances, and team statistics.
-The goal is to derive meaningful insights from historical IPL data by writing efficient SQL queries.
+The goal is to derive meaningful insights from historical IPL data by writing efficient SQL queries...

 In this project, we have solved the following key analytical questions :-